 On December 31, 2004, the Group entered into a research collaboration and license agreement with Janssen Pharmaceuticals Inc. (JPI).
 In accordance with this agreement, JPI has acquired an exclusive worldwide license to develop mGlu2 PAM compounds for the treatment of human health.
 The Group is eligible to receive up to EUR 109 million in success-based development and regulatory milestone, and low double-digit royalties on net sales.
 The Group considers these various milestones to be variable considerations as they are contingent upon achieving uncertain, future development stages and net sales.
 For this reason, the Group considers the achievement of the various milestones as binary events that will be recognized as revenue upon occurrence.

-No amounts have been recognized under this agreement in the three-month periods ended March 31, 2023 and 2022.
+No amounts have been recognized under this agreement in the three-month and six-month periods ended June 30, 2023 and 2022.

 16. Other income